rrangwan/MOI_Hackathon_TeamTesseract/README.md

 # MOI_Hackathon_TeamTesseract2

-Team: Tesseract2:
+Team: Tesseract2 <br>
 Members: Raj Rangwani (rrangwan@student.42abudhabi.ae)

 also available at: https://moi-hackathon-team-tesseract.vercel.app/

 Description of Solution: To enable people who cannot see or read, but can hear to naviate the mobile app.

-Reasoning: While destop computers and apple products have tools available to help visually challenged users, when it comes to Android mobile apps, there is no such tool available.
-Each app needs to generate aids by itself.
-This is a brief demonstration, if given more time I would include a version in Arabic and provide the output report in Braile Ready Format.
+Reasoning: While desktop computers and apple products have tools available to help visually challenged users, when it comes to Android mobile apps, there is no such tool available. <br>
+Each app needs to generate aids by itself. <br> I have creted a demonstration for how assistance can be provided for the blind, on the existing MOI android app. <br>
+This feature is also useful for those who cannot read English, and for those who prefer a clutter free navigation experience.<br>
+If given more time I would include a version in Arabic and provide the output "Criminal Report" in Braile Ready Format.<br>

 How to build and run: <br>
 npm run build <br>